dtandersen/spawnscan-docker/README.md

-# Usage
+# What is spawnScan?

+spawnScan is a simple and fast spawn point finder for Pokemon GO.

+# How to use this image

-Create a folder /path/to/work.
+Create a work directory, e.g. `/path/to/work`.
 Output is saved into work directory.

-Create config.json in work directory:
+Create `config.json` in work directory:

     {
 	"auth_service": "ptc",